lihaochen987/api-design-patterns/backend/backend/README.md

 ## Development Flow

-1. CREATE the UpScripts
+1. CREATE and DESIGN the Database via UpScripts
-2. MODIFY the DbContext
+2. MODIFY the View or Domain model
-3. APPEND to the domain models
+3. MODIFY the DbContext
-4. UPDATE the field masks
+4. UPDATE the relevant extension controller methods
-5. DELETE the old fields
-6. DELETE the field masks
+5. ADD the field masks
-7. REFACTOR the remaining stuff

 ## Database Integration